Hot flash

-Hot flashes, also known as hot flushes, are a form of flushing, often caused by the changing hormone levels that are characteristic of menopause.
-They are typically experienced as a feeling of intense heat with sweating and rapid heartbeat, and may typically last from two to 30 minutes for each occurrence.
+Hot flash is a vasomotor symptom, often caused by the changing hormone levels that are characteristic of menopause.
+It is typically experienced as a feeling of intense heat with sweating and rapid heartbeat, and may typically last from two to 30 minutes for each occurrence.
+Hot flashes are the most commonly recognized menopausal symptom.
+Longer duration vasomotor symptoms are more often called hot flushes.

 Signs and symptoms

-Hot flashes, a common symptom of menopause and perimenopause, are typically experienced as a feeling of intense heat with sweating and rapid heartbeat, and may typically last from two to thirty minutes for each occurrence, ending just as rapidly as they began.
+Hot flashes and night sweats are vasomotor symptoms, typically experienced as a feeling of intense heat with sweating and rapid heartbeat, and may typically last from two to thirty minutes for each occurrence, ending just as rapidly as they began.
 The sensation of heat usually begins in the face or chest, although it may appear elsewhere such as the back of the neck, and it can spread throughout the whole body.
 Some people feel as if they are going to faint.
 In addition to being an internal sensation, the surface of the skin, especially on the face, becomes hot to the touch.
 This is the origin of the alternative term "hot flush", since the sensation of heat is often accompanied by visible reddening of the face.

 The hot-flash event may be repeated a few times each week or every few minutes throughout the day.
 Hot flashes may begin to appear several years before menopause starts and last for years afterwards.
 Some people undergoing menopause never have hot flashes.
 Others have mild or infrequent flashes.
 Those most affected experience dozens of hot flashes each day.
 In addition, hot flashes are often more frequent and more intense during hot weather or in an overheated room, the surrounding heat apparently making the hot flashes themselves both more likely to occur and more severe.

 Severe hot flashes can make it difficult to get a full night's sleep (often characterized as insomnia), which in turn can affect mood, impair concentration, and cause other physical problems.
 When hot flashes occur at night, they are called "night sweats".

+In menopause or perimenopause

 As estrogen is typically lowest at night, some people get night sweats without having any hot flashes during the daytime.
+Roughly one-third of females experience night sweating alone, whereas about one-third of females experience night-sweats in combination with hot flushes.

 Young females

-If hot flashes occur at other times in a young female's menstrual cycle, then it might be a symptom of a problem with the pituitary gland; seeing a doctor is highly recommended.
+Hot flashes can occur at other times in a young female's menstrual cycle, and may be a symptom of a problem with the pituitary gland.
 In younger females who are surgically menopausal, hot flashes are generally more intense than in older females, and they may last until natural age at menopause.

 Males

-Hot flashes in males could have various causes.
-It can be a sign of low testosterone.
+Hot flashes in males could have various causes, including low testosterone.
 Males with prostate cancer or testicular cancer can also have hot flashes, especially those who are undergoing hormone therapy with antiandrogens, also known as androgen antagonists, which reduce testosterone to castrate levels.
 Males who are castrated can also get hot flashes.